Refine by MP, party, committee, province, or result type.

 Véronique Picard

 Status of Women committee It is a negative experience in a lot of ways.
 They feel very disadvantaged, especially when they get out of prison.
 They always feel shame.
 Some decide not to go back to their communities.
-As we know, of course, their communities are small and everyone knows and talks about every
+As we know, of course, their communities are small and everyone knows and talks about everyone else.

 December 7th, 2017Committee meeting